|

 the terminfo database may have other extensions, ncurses makes

-SGR 49 by resetting the foreground and background color,
+SGR 49 by resetting the foreground and background colors,

 respectively, to the default.

-E3 string, tells how to clear the terminal's scrollback
+E3 (string) tells an application how to clear the terminal's

-buffer.
-When present, the clear(1) program sends this
+scrollback buffer.
+When present, the clear(1) program sends

 The command “tput clear” does the same thing.

-NQ used to suppress a consistency check in @TIC@ for the
+NQ (Boolean) suppresses a consistency check in tic for the

-u9) which tell how to query the terminal's cursor position
+which tell an application how to query the terminal's cursor

 RGB

-The capability type determines the values which ncurses
+The capability type determines the values ncurses sees.

 are the same.
-Using the maximum number of colors,
+Starting with the value of the capability

 If the number of bits needed for the number of colors is

-not a multiple of three, the blue (and green) components
+not a multiple of three, the blue (and green) color

 If ncurses runs out of bits, blue (and green) lose just